Protecting The Rights Of Arkansas Fathers

 There is a common misconception that if a man’s name is on the birth certificate as the father, he is automatically ordered to pay child support and has full parental rights.
 This is not true and, unfortunately, it leads to many difficult situations after a child is born.
 If you have questions about fathers’ rights, it is important to speak with a knowledgeable attorney.

-As an attorney with experience pursuing fathers’ rights, I am committed to reaching agreements that are in the best interests of parents and children.
+I am Trey Wright, an attorney with experience pursuing fathers’ rights, and I am committed to reaching agreements that are in the best interests of parents and children.
 Personal service is the hallmark of my practice; I am a strong advocate who will guide you through the legal process every step of the way.

-Fathers have a special place in children’s lives and should not become a weekend dad.
-We will work hard to ensure you are granted as much access to your child as possible.
+Fathers have a special place in children’s lives, and they are more than just weekend dads.
+We will work hard to ensure that you are granted as much access to your child as possible.